palewire/first-news-app/docs/index.rst

     Depending on your experience and operating system, you might already be ready to go with everything above.
 If so, move on to the next chapter.
 If not, don't worry.
 And don't give up!
-It will be a bit of a pain but the instructions below will point you in the right direction.
+It will be a bit of a slog but the instructions below will point you in the right direction.

 Command-line interface
 ----------------------